Evans Brothers (Nigeria Publishers) Limited

-Evans Brothers (Nigeria Publishers) Limited is a Nigerian educational publisher.
-It publishes titles for all levels of education.
+Evans Brothers (Nigeria Publishers) Limited is a Nigerian educational publisher that publishes textbook titles for all levels of education.

 History

 In 1945 the British publishing firm Evans Brothers Limited "hired a consultant to come out to Nigeria and research the book needs of the then British colony of Nigeria".
 That consultant was Dr. L. C. Larcombe and following his trip, he wrote Larcombe’s Progressive Arithmetic (Lower, Middle and Upper Standard), a textbook series that came to dominate the primary arithmetic market in Nigeria in the 1950s, 1960s and 1970s.

 With the success of this series and other publications such as Civics for Self Government by J. R. Bunting, Evans Brothers decided to send resident representatives to Nigeria to promote the interests of the company.
 The first of these was Ove Stentort who set up base in the university town of Ibadan.